-Unlike every other associations at EPITA, Epiworld is based on human relationship and cultural experiences.
-It is very important for a school like EPITA to build international connection, not only with abroad universities, but also with the people that come from them.
+Unlike every other associations at the IONIS group, Epiworld is based on human relationship and cultural experiences.
+It is very important for an IT school to build international connection, not only with abroad universities, but also with the people that come from them.
 Members of Epiworld are people who don't hesitate to discover new cultures as well as sharing their own way of life.
 They usually develop a good sense of communication and often improve themselves in foreign languages.

 If you want to join us on our journey, you can send us an email at firstname.lastname@example.org